iamrachit/Cyber-Security/Command-Injection.md

 9. Precaution to avoid command injection attack.

-To avoid this type of major attack we can add blacklist as given in the image below
+To avoid this type of major attack we can add blacklist as given in the image below.

 ![image](https://user-images.githubusercontent.com/60937657/195316315-3f95c69c-83c0-4a0a-8b3f-8611104f6a4e.png)